cupcakes-3/sdk-docs/docs/bundle-transactions.md

 ## Single chain bundling

-You must have initialised iSDK & created a `SCWProvider`.
+You must have initialised SDK & created a `SCWProvider`.
 We have exposed a function in a `SCWSigner` called `sendTransactions` using which you can send multiple transactions.

 ```typescript
 const scwSigner = scwProvider.getSigner();